-Lower level concerns should be notified to the Head, the DSL and the HR Director as a Neutral Notification unless the HR Director or the Head is the subject of the concern, in which case the procedure below for more serious concerns should be followed.
+Lower level concerns should be notified to as a Neutral Notification via online submission on the staff intranet.
+Neutral Notifications are regularly reviewed by the Head, the DSL and the HR Director.
+If the DSL, HR Director or the Head is the subject of the concern, the procedure below for more serious concerns should be followed.

-All allegations, complaints, concerns or suspicions against staff (including supply staff) or volunteers, including any made against the Deputy DSLs, should be reported directly to the Head, or in their absence to the Chair of Governors, unless that person is the subject of the concern (in which case see below).
+All allegations, complaints, concerns or suspicions against staff (including supply staff) or volunteers, including any made against the DSL or Deputy DSLs, should be reported directly to the Head, or in their absence to the Chair of Governors, unless that person is the subject of the concern (in which case see below).

-All allegations, complaints, concerns or suspicions about the DSL should be reported to the the Chair of Governors without the Head being informed; those about a member of the Governing Body should be reported to the Chair of Governors (or in their absence, the Vice Chair), without the Head being informed.
+All allegations, complaints, concerns or suspicions about the Head should be reported to the Chair of Governors without the Head being informed.

-All allegations, complaints, concerns or suspicions about the Chair of Governors should be reported to the LADO without the Chair of Governors being informed.
+All allegations, complaints, concerns or suspicions about the Chair of Governors should be reported to the LADO without the Chair of Governors or the Head being informed.
 The LADO may choose to appoint a 'case manager'.